 NCORR will include Section 3 language in all its agreements and contracts to ensure compliance with regulations in 24 CFR Part 75.
-Furthermore, NCORR has elected to require at least one contractor or subcontractor on every applicable contract be a Section 3 business.
-Failure to include a Section 3 business may render the bid non-responsive.
-On a periodic basis the Designated Section 3 Staff will audit NCORR contractors for compliance with the minimum Section 3 requirements outlined in the Section 3 Plan.
+In some cases, a contractor's ability to achieve or strive to achieve Section 3 goals may impact their participation in a program (for example by impacting their GC Scorecard).
+On a periodic basis the Designated Section 3 Staff will audit NCORR contractors for compliance with the minimum Section 3 requirements outlined in this document.